-- advised on design and implementation of group pension arrangements (including provider, benefit structure, salary sacrifice etc.)
+- design and implementation of group pension arrangements – including provider, benefit structure, salary sacrifice, and more

-- advised on ongoing governance of group pension arrangements (both to employers and trustees)
+- ongoing governance of DC pension arrangements, both to employers and trustees

-- provides individual member engagement, including staff presentations and one to one employee information sessions
+- advice on strategy and particpation in delivery of member engagement, including staff presentations and one to one employee information sessions

-- advised on various DC consolidation exercises, so clients can streamline their pension arrangements into single good quality schemes
+- advice on various DC consolidation exercises so clients can streamline their pension arrangements into single good quality schemes

-- managed a number of defined benefit (DB) to DC transition exercises
+- advice and management of defined benefit (DB) to DC transition exercises, including wider benefits